Marijuana Cultivation

 If facing charges related to the cultivation of marijuana in Victorville, seeking legal representation is essential.
 Hiring a skilled attorney can make a significant difference.
 At Holistic Legal, we approach each case with an aggressive defense strategy.
 We meticulously review the circumstances surrounding the charges to build a strong case.
 Our primary focus is protecting our clients' rights while working relentlessly toward favorable outcomes.

 Don’t face criminal charges alone.
-Contact our Victorville marijuana cultivation lawyer at (760) 227-7625 to discuss your case.
+Contact our Victorville marijuana cultivation attorney at (760) 227-7625 to discuss your case.

 As of the current law, individuals 21 years of age and older can cultivate up to six cannabis plants for personal use.
 Those under 21 are not allowed to grow any marijuana plants.